What Is Historical Data Analysis?

-- Data set: Selection of a specific time period, or quantity of data to be analyzed, is a key element of a useful study.
-Many broker-provided software packages furnish complimentary market data to the user, in addition the ability to purchase specialized data sets.
+- Data set: Selection of a specific time period, or quantity of data to be analysed, is a key element of a useful study.
+Many broker-provided software packages furnish complimentary market data to the user, in addition the ability to purchase specialised data sets.

-- Query: Basic questions, typically in the form of customized algorithms, are necessary to begin deciphering data.
+- Query: Basic questions, typically in the form of customised algorithms, are necessary to begin deciphering data.

 Market Data: Price

 Market-relevant data comes in many different varieties.
 As mentioned earlier, volatility measures, volume and open interest are all examples of market data.
 However, the most referenced form of any market-related information is pricing data.